 Yet, again, she was wrong.
 Hertz had more surprises for its long-term, “valued” Gold member customer.

 “Two weeks later, I received a demand for payment.
 Hertz sent my account to a third-party collections agency,” Heather reported.
-“Also, my name was added to the Do Not Rent list and the company revoked all my accumulated points.”
+“Also, Hertz added my name to the Do Not Rent list and revoked all my accumulated points.”

 Heather had enough.
 Her mom told her about our advocacy team, and that is when she asked for my help.